 Jesse Rodin strives to make contact with lived musical experiences of the distant past.
 Immersing himself in the original sources, he sings from choirbooks, memorizes melodies and their texts, and recreates performances held at weddings, liturgical ceremonies, and feasts.
 A passionate teacher, Rodin has led seminars, workshops, and masterclasses at institutions such as Princeton University, the Schola Cantorum (Basel, Switzerland), the University of Vienna, and the Centre d’Études Supérieures de la Renaissance (Tours, France).

-Rodin is Professor of Music at Stanford University.
-His forthcoming monograph, titled The Art of Counterpoint from Du Fay to Josquin (Cambridge University Press, January 2025), theorizes how polyphonic music of the fifteenth and early sixteenth centuries happens in time.
-Also in-progress are a Festschrift in honor of Joshua Rifkin (fall 2024) and the co-edited book Josquin: A New Approach.
-Published works include Josquin’s Rome: Hearing and Composing in the Sistine Chapel (Oxford University Press, 2012), The Cambridge History of Fifteenth-Century Music (2015), a volume of L’homme armé masses for the New Josquin Edition (2014), and more than twenty articles.
+Rodin is the Osgood Hooker Professor in Fine Arts at Stanford University.
+His recent monograph, titled The Art of Counterpoint from Du Fay to Josquin (Cambridge University Press, 2024), presents a theory of how fifteenth-century polyphonic music happens in time.
+Published works also include a volume in honor of Joshua Rifkin (2024), The Cambridge History of Fifteenth-Century Music (2015), Josquin’s Rome: Hearing and Composing in the Sistine Chapel (Oxford University Press, 2012), a volume of L’homme armé masses for the New Josquin Edition (2014), and articles that bring historiographical, analytical, evidentiary, practical, and embodied perspectives to a range of subjects.
+An in-progress co-edited book aims to clear the ground and offer a new path forward in Josquin studies.

 Two projects in the digital humanities strive to make the period as a whole more accessible.
-Rodin directs the Josquin Research Project (josquin.stanford.edu), a digital tool for exploring a large corpus of Renaissance music.
-And he co-directs the new, international project Mapping the Musical Renaissance, which uses cutting-edge mapping software to facilitate both broad understanding and serendipitous discovery.
+Rodin directs the Josquin Research Project (josquin.stanford.edu), a digital tool for exploring a large musical corpus.
+He co-directs Mapping the Musical Renaissance, which facilitates basic understanding as well as serendipitous discovery.

 Rodin is the recipient of awards and fellowships from the Guggenheim Foundation; the Université Libre de Bruxelles; the American Council of Learned Societies; the American Society of Composers, Authors, and Publishers; the Harvard University Center for Italian Renaissance Studies; and the American Musicological Society.
 He has been featured in a variety of public forums, including The New Yorker.
 He prepares new editions of all the music Cut Circle performs; these are freely available through the Josquin Research Project.